Types of Sources

 SaaS Sources

-SaaS Sources are classified based on the business purpose they serve or the way they are implemented or used.
+SaaS Sources allow you to replicate data from your Software as a Service (SaaS) applications.
+These Sources are classified based on the business purpose they serve or the way they are implemented or used.
 For example, Mixpanel and Stripe are both SaaS Sources, but they are categorized as Product Analytics and Finance & Accounting Analytics Sources, respectively.
 Some Sources serve multiple business purposes and are included in more than one category on the Hevo UI.
 For example, HubSpot can be considered as a Marketing Analytics Source as well as a Sales & Support Analytics Source.

 The different SaaS Source categories include:

-• Marketing Analytics: This category includes ad-based Sources such as Google Ads, Facebook Ads, and LinkedIn Ads, which provide conversion data and insights to drive business objectives, and Sources such as HubSpot, Marketo, and Mailchimp, which offer a marketing platform to engage with customers to provide them a better experience.
+• Marketing Analytics: This category includes ad-based applications such as Google Ads, Facebook Ads, and LinkedIn Ads, which provide conversion data and insights to drive business objectives.
+It also includes Sources such as HubSpot, Marketo, and Mailchimp, which offer a marketing platform to engage with customers to provide them a better experience.

-• Sales & Support Analytics: This category includes customer relationship management (CRM) applications and helpdesk solutions, which offer a platform to manage customer interactions, grow your business, and provide better customer service.
+• Sales & Support Analytics: This category includes customer relationship management (CRM) applications and helpdesk solutions, which help you to manage customer interactions, grow your business, and provide better customer service.
 Some examples are Salesforce, Zendesk, and Freshdesk.

-• Product Analytics: This category includes Sources such as Amplitude Analytics, Mixpanel, and Pendo, which offer a platform to track user interaction with your product and take data-backed decisions, and E-commerce Sources, such as Shopify and PrestaShop (via MySQL), which offer a multi-channel commerce experience to grow your online business.
+• Product Analytics: This category includes applications such as Amplitude Analytics, Mixpanel, and Pendo, which offer a platform to track user interaction with your product and take data-backed decisions.
+It also covers E-commerce applications, such as Shopify and PrestaShop (via MySQL), which offer a multi-channel commerce experience to grow your online business.

-• Finance & Accounting Analytics: This category includes Sources that offer a platform to manage your accounting needs such as payments, billing requirements, and subscription management.
+• Finance & Accounting Analytics: This category includes applications that offer a platform to manage your accounting needs such as payments, billing requirements, and subscription management.
 For example, Stripe, Chargebee, and Recurly.

-• Engineering Analytics: This category includes collaboration software Sources, such as Asana, GitHub, and Jira, which offer a platform to manage projects, track issues, and collaborate with your teams.
-It also includes streaming Sources, such as Kafka and Confluent Cloud, which provide a framework for storing, reading, and analyzing streaming data.
+• Engineering Analytics: This category includes collaboration software, such as Asana, GitHub, and Jira, which offer a platform to manage projects, track issues, and collaborate with your teams.
+It also includes streaming applications, such as Kafka and Confluent Cloud, which provide a framework for storing, reading, and analyzing streaming data.

 Database and File System Sources